Automorphisms of the mapping class group of a nonorientable surface: Abstract

 \section{Abstract}

-Let $\Mcg(N_g^n)$ be the mapping class group of a nonorientable surface of genus $g\ge 5$ with $n\ge 0$ punctures.
-We prove that the outer automorphism group of $\Mcg(N_g^n)$ is trivial.
+Let $S$ be a nonorientable surface of genus $g\ge 5$ with $n\ge 0$ punctures, and $\Mcg(S)$ its mapping class group.
+We define the complexity of $S$ to be the maximum rank of a free abelian subgroup of $\Mcg(S)$.
+Suppose that $S_1$ and $S_2$ are two such surfaces of the same complexity.
+We prove that every isomorphism $\Mcg(S_1)\to\Mcg(S_2)$ is induced by a diffeomorphism $S_1\to S_2$.
 This is an analogue of Ivanov's theorem on automorphisms of the mapping class groups of an orientable surface, and also an extension and improvement of the first author's previous result.